 Laboratory experiments to accompany CHEM 1514 will introduce concepts of measurement in chemistry and will stress the collection, treatment and interpretation of quantitative data as well as providing experience in preparing and working safely with laboratory regents.
-(2 hours, Fall)
+(2 hours, Fall) Co-requisite: CHEM 1514

-CHEM 1524 General Chemistry II
+CHEM 1524 General Chemistry 2

 A continuation of CHEM 1514.
-Topics include physical and chemical properties of solutions of non-electrolytes and electrolytes (including acids and bases); principles of reaction kinetics, thermodynamics and equilibrium; and an introduction to the concepts of electrochemistry and coordination chemistry.
+Topics include physical and chemical properties of solutions of nonelectrolytes and electrolytes (including acids and bases); principles of reaction kinetics, thermodynamics and equilibrium; and an introduction to the concepts of electrochemistry and coordination chemistry.
 (Lecture: 3 hours, Lab: 2 hours, Spring)